Open-Attestation/documentation-website/website/docs/docs-section/introduction.md

 ## Transferable Records

 Transferable Records are Verifiable Documents which have been extended to define a method for resolution of the owner at any point in time.
-These records reference properties laid out in the [UNCITRAL Model Law on Electronic Transferable Records](https://uncitral.un.org/en/texts/ecommerce/modellaw/electronic_transferable_records).
+These records reference properties listed in [the UNCITRAL Model Law on Electronic Transferable Records](https://uncitral.un.org/en/texts/ecommerce/modellaw/electronic_transferable_records).
 Currently, our only implementation of this is based on [ERC721 NFTs](https://eips.ethereum.org/EIPS/eip-721).

 This allows Transferable Records to be used for documents such as: